Which MBA application round should I apply in?

 However, your decision also depends on the advantages and disadvantages of each Round and how MBA admissions committees assess applications in each round.

-Take a look at this article to know an ideal MBA application timeline and MBA application deadines.
+Take a look at this article to know an ideal MBA application timeline and MBA application deadlines.

 Round 1 of MBA Application

-Round 1 MBA applications are typically due in early October and decisions are released in mid-December.
+MBA applications for Round 1 are typically due in early October and decisions are released in mid-December.
 Applying in Round 1 gives you the best chance of getting into top MBA programs because MBA admissions committees have the largest number of spots to fill in Round 1.

 When you apply in Round 1, the admissions committee hasn’t admitted anyone yet, so there’s no risk of being rejected if you belong to the over-represented applicant pool.